Slykuiper/S1X-Movie-Mod/README.md

 # S1x Movie Mod
 [![S1X Movie Mod Tutorial](https://raw.githubusercontent.com/Slykuiper/S1X-Movie-Mod/main/tutorial-thumbnail.jpg)](https://www.youtube.com/watch?v=QNIUO-LwKZI)

+First off - HUGE thank-you to bradstv for updating this projects with support for newer versions.
+Support him: https://twitter.com/BradLikesTweets

 This is my S1x Movie Making Mod.
 Free to download or use code snippets in your own mod, I encourage you to learn and get into coding to have more control over your cinematics (and modding is rewarding).
 Mod is provided as-is, support won't be provided if you DM or reach out for support.
 Check out the [IW6X Scripting Guide](https://github.com/XLabsProject/iw6x-client/wiki/Scripting) for a great overview of LUA scripting for IW6x and S1x.
 List of S1x functions outlined [here](https://github.com/XLabsProject/s1x-client/blob/master/src/client/game/scripting/function_tables.cpp)